riptidewave93/UNVR-NAS/README.md

 Note that currently the install process requires UART to modify the u-boot env for booting.
 In the future, if I can get the latest kernel GPL source, this will not be required.

-1. Make sure your UNVR Pro is running the same Unifi firmware as referenced in the README.md in the unifi-firmware directory.
+1. MAKE SURE your UNVR Pro is running the same Unifi firmware as referenced in the README.md in the unifi-firmware directory.
+    * **Failure to do this can cause issues from the installation process not working, to the touch screen not working!**
 1. Build the firmware image (follow the Usage section), and then throw it on an HDD/SSD formatted to ext4.
 Put said HDD in the UNVR Pro as the only hard drive.
 2. Hook up UART to the UNVR Pro (4 pin header on the PCB near the DC Power Backup port).
 3. Boot the UNVR Pro, and press Escape twice when prompted to get to the u-boot shell.
 You only have 2 seconds to do this!